aschey/platune/README.md

 ### Comparison with MPD

 [MPD](https://www.musicpd.org/) is a similar music player app that has been around for a while.
 Compared to MPD, Platune aims to require less configuration to use and to have a simpler process for creating custom clients.
 Platune also maintains a set of official clients that take advantage of all available functionality while MPD mainly relies on third-party clients.
-However, MPD is a much more stable and robust product that supports a variety of complex setups that Platune probably never will.
+However, MPD is a much more stable and robust product that supports a variety of complex setups which will probably never be supported by Platune.